Shane Hnidy: Playing career

 Hnidy as a member of the Boston Bruins.

 Hnidy played junior hockey with the Swift Current Broncos and Prince Albert Raiders of the WHL.
-He was drafted in the 7th round (173rd overall) in the 1994 NHL Entry Draft by the Buffalo Sabres, although he played no games for the team.
+He was drafted in the 7th round (173rd overall) in the 1994 NHL entry draft by the Buffalo Sabres, although he played no games for the team.
 After turning professional in 1996, he played for minor league teams Saint John of the AHL, Grand Rapids of the IHL, Cincinnati and Adirondack of the AHL before being traded to the Ottawa Senators in 2000 where he established his NHL career.
 He has also played for the Anaheim Ducks, Atlanta Thrashers and Nashville Predators.

-On January 2, 2008, the Boston Bruins acquired Hnidy and a 6th rounder in the 2008 NHL Entry Draft for Brandon Bochenski.
+On January 2, 2008, the Boston Bruins acquired Hnidy and a 6th rounder in the 2008 NHL entry draft for Brandon Bochenski.

 On July 3, 2009, Hnidy signed as an unrestricted free agent with the Minnesota Wild to a one-year contract.

 As of the opening of the 2010-11 season, Hnidy remained an unsigned free agent.
 On February 23, 2011, it was announced Hnidy would be re-joining the Boston Bruins on a try-out basis.
 On February 26, 2011, Hnidy signed a contract with the Bruins for the remainder of the season, to serve as a depth defenseman.
-The Bruins won the Stanley Cup by defeating the Vancouver Canucks in a seven-game Stanley Cup Finals.
+The Bruins won the Stanley Cup by defeating the Vancouver Canucks in a seven-game Stanley Cup Final.
 Though his name does not appear on the Stanley Cup, he was awarded a Stanley Cup ring and was included on the official team picture.
 He was given a day with the Stanley Cup on August 18, 2011, and officially retired on August 31, 2011.